padas-lab-de/krony-PT/README.md

 --->

-* Why more to GPT2: I feel like the small model (10M param  with characters) is very unreliable.
+* Why move to GPT2: I feel like the small model (10M param  with characters) is very unreliable.
 I can literally get the model to do anything I want with more training.
 I'll just switch all my focus on GPT2 124M model.
 And only play with the other one for prototyping.

 **Some remarks:**